 My wife, Lynn, and I are transplants from Rockland County, New York.
 I spent most of my working career as an independent general insurance agent and broker.
 Since retiring, I have become involved in volunteer work, having been past president of PHPOA, current president of Coronado Ridge NA, president and board member of Safe Haven Animal Sanctuary, as well as many volunteer roles resulting in recognition by Temple Beth-El as Volunteer of the Year.
 I spend much of my time as a volunteer driver for the Disabled American Veterans Transportation Network, taking area veterans to their medical appointments in Las Cruces and El Paso.

 My husband, Gerry and I moved from the southwest Chicago suburbs to Las Cruces in 2015.
 We share our home with a French bulldog named Beckham and a boxer named Harper.
 Prior to our move, we designed and built a state-of-the-art pet boarding facility on our property in Illinois.
 I operated the 5-star rated business for 12 years.
 I raised and showed our dogs in AKC-sanctioned dog shows across the US for over 28 years.
 Pet boarding offered an opportunity to work with people and provide care for a variety of pets, which was a dream come true.
 Preceding the pet boarding business, I was office manager for an electrical contractor and a plumbing contractor in Illinois.
 I was a supervisor for the Blend Center at Union Oil of California’s Chicago Refinery, as well as Quality Department Supervisor for California Medical Review in Ontario, CA. I am the current Treasurer of the GFWC Progress Club of Las Cruces.
-I will be completing my 2nd year at the end of June and will continue for another 2 years, concluding my 4-year term.
-I am excited to be of service to the Picacho Hills Property Owners Association and looks forward to meeting everyone.
+I completed my 2nd year at the end of June 2020 and will continue for another 2 years, concluding my 4-year term in June of 2022.
+I am excited to be of service to the Picacho Hills Property Owners Association and look forward to meeting everyone.

 Dave and I, along with Sequoia, our dog, moved to Las Cruces from the suburbs of New York eleven years ago.
 Sequoia was the first to learn the true meaning of cacti.
 I had my own business in the stone industry, representing stone importers from around the world, as well as a direct sales business of products to the fabrication and restoration industry.
 By joining the LGA, I have met the best of friends and have enjoyed serving the organization as Treasurer and President.
 By serving on the PHTPA board, I hope to help expand the pickleball program to many of the residents.
 By serving on the PHTPA board I hope to help encourage new residents to get involved with many of our sponsored events as well as to look to explore the benefits of joint ventures with the New Picacho Hills Country Club.

 Dave Zeemont, Chair